Be kind to yourself while you grieve. The healing process takes time.

 Talk about your feelings

 Talk to someone you trust about your feelings, such as a partner, a close friend or family member.
-If you don’t feel as if you can open up to anyone, then contact Ben’s free and confidential helpline on 08081 311 333 or use our online chat facility.
+If you don’t feel you can open up to anyone, then chat to us online or call our helpline on 08081 311 333.

 Talk about the person

-Don’t be afraid to talk about the person who has died because not mentioning them can leave you feeling isolated and alone in your grief.
+Don’t be afraid to talk about the person who has died.
+While they may no longer physically be here, you can keep their memory alive by talking about them, sharing memories and stories with others.
+Not mentioning them can leave you feeling isolated and alone in your grief.

 Take care of yourself